elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking.md

 url: /learn/education-studies/questions/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking
 score: -1.0
 related_article1:
-    id: 165490
+    id: 165492
-    title: How does long-term memory differ from short-term memory in terms of retention?
+    title: >-
+        How can building a knowledge network enhance comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-longterm-memory-differ-from-shortterm-memory-in-terms-of-retention
+    url: /learn/education-studies/questions/how-can-building-a-knowledge-network-enhance-comprehension
 related_article2:
-    id: 165488
+    id: 165479
-    title: How can one transition from lower order to higher order learning?
+    title: >-
+        How can concepts be simplified for better understanding and problem solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-one-transition-from-lower-order-to-higher-order-learning
+    url: /learn/education-studies/questions/how-can-concepts-be-simplified-for-better-understanding-and-problem-solving
 related_article3:
-    id: 165484
+    id: 165477
+    title: >-
-    title: What are effective methods for testing and evaluating the practical use of information?
+        What are critical questions for learning and how do they apply to the learning framework?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-methods-for-testing-and-evaluating-the-practical-use-of-information
+    url: /learn/education-studies/questions/what-are-critical-questions-for-learning-and-how-do-they-apply-to-the-learning-framework
 related_article4:
-    id: 165495
+    id: 165475
+    title: >-
-    title: What are common obstacles in higher order learning and how can they be overcome?
+        What is higher order learning and why is it important?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-is-higher-order-learning-and-why-is-it-important
 related_article5:
-    id: 165481
+    id: 165482
-    title: How can comparing and contrasting information help in understanding the relationship between information?
+    title: >-
+        What is the process of integrating multiple concepts to create a bigger picture?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
+    url: /learn/education-studies/questions/what-is-the-process-of-integrating-multiple-concepts-to-create-a-bigger-picture
 ---

 &nbsp;